 - Adding charts and code - Adding charts, code chunks and shiny apps

 - Publishing - Publishing Rmarkdown documents

-Find out when the next cohort of Interactive Visualizations with R for Social Scientists starts on July 9th.
+The next cohort of Interactive Visualizations with R for Social Scientists starts on July 9th.
 Find out more and sign up here.